sfbayman/chat/Readme.md

       http://localhost:8080/swagger-ui.html
-    Written test cases for rest layer and persistency layer Since apis specs are expecting different type of response, i have created multiple models and resources
+    Written test cases for rest layer and persistency layer Since apis specs are expecting different type of response, i have created multiple models and resources Tested the service for 1 minute with 100 users and throughput is around 800 per second

 • The limitations of your implementation

     It has in-memory database - H2